 One can’t finish the API security discussion without talking about API endpoints.

-These are points of contact and communication between two APIs.
-In more technical terms, they are URLS and digital locations on which APIs send data and receive.
+These are the points of contact and communication between two APIs.
+In more technical terms, they are URLS and digital locations on which APIs send and receive data.

 API Endpoints are highly important as they are the exact location of data exchange.
 If this doesn’t function properly, the API will stop working.